How To Choose Best Wood For Smoking Brisket?

 Step 1: Trim the Beef

 Brisket has a large fat cap as well as excess fat around the meat.
 While a good portion of this will render as the meat cooks, some of it will be left behind and result in a chewy covering over the tender meat.
-Take care of this by trimming away excessive fat along the outside of the meat, saving it in a container for other uses.
+Take care of this by trimming away excessive fat along the outside of the cut of meat, saving it in a container for other uses.

 Leaving a good amount is fine, but any large hunks should be cut off with a sharp knife.
 This goes double for any silver skin or inedible membranes that might be attached to the flesh.